Trump sons downplay involvement with documents at center of New York fraud trial

 Still, Eric Trump said on the stand he didn't want to "speculate" that the person was referring specifically to a statement of financial condition, reiterating that he wasn't involved with those types of documents.

-"I don't want to speculate, there are a lot of financial statements created by a lot of CPAs," Eric Trump said.
+"I don't want to speculate there is a lot of financial statements that are prepared by CPAs," Eric Trump said.

 Eric Trump was shown a series of email exchanges with company executives and others referring to "annual financial statements" for his father, or the abbreviation "f/s."
 He repeatedly said he understood them to be referring to financial statements, but not necessarily the specific documents at the center of the case.